A Deeply Rooted Congregation

 In 1960, it was decided that the number of people had outgrown the small building on the hill and could not expand because of the graves surrounding the building The people had even converted several parked school buses in order to house Sunday School meetings.
 They eventually purchased 3 acres of land a quarter of a mile away on the Asheville Highway.
 The church believed that the name of the newly located church should change, so they adopted the name of St. Timothy, a Greek name meaning "worshiper of God".
 The first worship service as St. Timothy Methodist Church was held December 1, 1963

-The people who gather today as St. Timothy UMC still open wide our arms to be a welcoming place for those who seek to worship God and to join others in ministry to the world and community.
+The people who gather today as St. Timothy still open wide our arms to be a welcoming place for all people.
+We are a part of the United Methodist connection which strives to be a church with Open doors, Open Minds, and Open Hearts.
+We are an affirming congregation which strives to connect people with God's love.
+We primarily do this through vibrant worship, supportive community, service to the poor, spiritual formation, and loving all.
+These are the activities by which we seek to be faithful followers of Jesus Christ in our world today.
 We gladly remember the story of our roots, and realize that wherever God leads us today and tomorrow, we stand with strong foundations.
 We will continue to grow in the light of God's grace, as sturdy as any oak tree.